EliaLesyk/ser_thesis/README.md

-# Empathetic Deep Learning to the Rescue: Sppech Emtoion Recognition from adults to Children
+# Empathetic Deep Learning to the Rescue: Speech Emotion Recognition from Adults to Children